Skimming is an easy way to save hundreds of pounds over year. You don’t save much at a time and you won’t miss small bits of money from your budget.

 There’s an app for that

-Some banks also offer this as a service.
-TSB and Lloyds allow you to Save the Change.
+Many banks also offering this as a service now.
+TSB, Lloyds and Halifax (to name a few) allow you to Save the Change.
 Each time you use your card; they round it up to the nearest pound and transfer the money over to your savings account.